SpinalHDL/SpinalDoc/spinal/core/utils.md

 fs, ps, ns, us, ms, sec, mn, hr

 For time definition you can use following postfixes to get an `HertzNumber` :<br>
-Hz, KHz, MHz, HHz, THz
+Hz, KHz, MHz, GHz, THz

 `TimeNumber` and `HertzNumber` are based on the `PhysicalNumber` class which use  scala `BigDecimal` to store numbers.